Chart Color Schemes

 Infrastructure

-Dayton has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Dayton has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects likely to affect the region: St Leonards Private Estate - Dayton Release, Dayton Central by LWP Property Group, Dayton District Centre (Future Town Centre & Train Station Precinct), and Brabham Senior High School.
-These are the most relevant projects in detail.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects likely to impact the area: St Leonards Private Estate - Dayton Release, Dayton Central by LWP Property Group, Dayton District Centre (Future Town Centre & Train Station Precinct), and Brabham Senior High School.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.